Two terrorist associates arrested in J&K's Budgam | www.lokmattimes.com

 Two terrorist associates arrested in J&K's Budgam

-Srinagar, Dec 23 Two terrorist associates, linked with proscribed terror outfit LeT, were arrested in Jammu and Kashmir's ...
+Srinagar, Dec 24 Security forces on Friday arrested two individuals linked with the terror outfit Lashkar-e-Taiba (LeT) in ...

-Srinagar, Dec 23 Two terrorist associates, linked with proscribed terror outfit LeT, were arrested in Jammu and Kashmir's Budgam and incriminating materials recovered from their possession, officials said on Thursday.
+Srinagar, Dec 24 Security forces on Friday arrested two individuals linked with the terror outfit Lashkar-e-Taiba (LeT) in Jammu and Kashmir's Budgam district.

-Police said acting on specific input, a joint team of Budgam police, the army's 2 RR and the CRPF apprehended two terrorist associates from Magam area of Budgam.
+The arrests were made in a joint operation by the police, counter insurgency force Rashtriya Rifles, and the CRPF in Chadoora area of Budgam district, officials said.

-They have been identified as Mohammad Shafi Ganai, resident of Kawoosa Khalisa and Zahoor Ahmad Chopan, resident of Mamoosa Pattan.
-Incriminating materials were recovered from their possession.
+"The arrested persons are Imran Majeed Khandey and Aqib Amin, both resident of Mochwa in Budgam.
+Two hand grenades, two AK-47 magazines, 30 AK-47 rounds and incriminating material of LeT were recovered from them.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app